axanim/auto-annotated-portfolio/content/pages/projects/carer-audit.md

     and grateful, while his mother shows a mix of relief and gratitude.
 The background features a busy office environment, symbolizing the intensity and importance of the advocacy work.
-  caption: Caption of the image
+  caption: >-
+    Erin Brockovich of Advocacy: Erin stands strong and determined, having successfully halted an NDIA audit against Joshua's mum.
+Her relentless dedication brings relief and gratitude to the family.
   elementId: ''
 addTitleSuffix: true
 colors: colors-a